keymetrics/doc-pm2/en/plus/integration/docker.md

 ---

-## Set the server name in pm2 Plus
+## Set the server name in Keymetrics

 Set the `PM2_MACHINE_NAME` environment variable to specify a server nam.
 Add this to the .env file: